mithunkumarc/learning_typescript/mixins/ReadMe.md

 Consider a class Sprite, This is class which we are going to apply mixin

+        // in old javascript, this sprite class is equavalent to constructor function
-        class Sprite {
+        // means, js object can be created using (constructor)function too. class Sprite {
           name = "";
           x = 0;